iagocalazans/twilio-functions-utils/README.md

 The responses coming from the function destined to the handler must be returned as an instance of Response.

-Response recebe uma string e um number (status code):
+Response receives a string and a number (status code):

 ```js
 return new Response('Your pretty answer.', 200);
 ```

 There are two failure response models, BadRequest and NotFound.
-The use follows the same model.
+Its use follows the same model.

 ```js
 const notFound = new NotFoundError('Your error message here.');